 Where to Stay in Lake Toba

 There is something for everyone in Tuktuk.
-If you want 5-star luxury with pools, cocktail bars, and luxurious king-sized beds with lake views, there are many to choose from.
+If you want 5-star luxury with pools, cocktail bars, and luxurious king-sized beds with lake views, there are plenty to choose from.

-But there are also plenty of budget-friendly guesthouses within a stone’s throw of the lake.
+But there are also hordes of budget-friendly guesthouses within a stone’s throw of the lake.

 You really can’t go wrong staying in Tuktuk.
 And unless you’re coming during Christmas, Chinese New Year, or other major holidays, you’ll be able to find a room with no trouble by merely wandering the street.

-Most accommodations offer wi-fi, though not all signals are strong, and some don’t offer it in-room.
+Most accommodations offer wi-fi, though not all signals are strong, and some don’t provide it in-room.

 Our home away from home has always been Reggae Guesthouse.
 We’ve spent so much time at this mind-blowingly gorgeous spot that we feel like family.
 But truthfully, it’s felt like that since day one, thanks to the warm welcome from the team at this small, family-run guesthouse.